RanRhoads84/debgpt7.8-with-vectorDB/README.md

 debgpt -Hx policy: -A 'what is the changes of the latest version compared to the previous version?' debgpt -Hx policy: -A 'what package should enter contrib instead of main or non-free?'

+# If you don't really bother to read anything, for instance:
+debgpt -H -x policy: -x devref: -a 'which document talk about Multi-Arch: ?'

 # Load Debian Developer Reference (plain text) and ask a question
 debgpt -Hx devref: -A 'How can I become a debian developer?' debgpt -Hx devref: -a 'how does general resolution work?'